 This is the preferred alternative.
-A new parking lot could contain the levels of use and be constructed with less environmental impacts than Alternative 3.
-This parking area would be designed for 15 cars.
-It is likely that a suitable site would be on the south side of State Route 3, in the High Peaks Wilderness Area.
-Since a large portion of use from this parking is for the High Peaks this seems to be appropriate.
-An amendment to the High Peaks Wilderness Area UMP may be required.
+A new parking lot could contain the levels of use and be constructed with less environmental impacts than Alternative 3..
+A suitable site would be on the south side of State Route 3, west of the current parking.
+This would be in the High Peaks Wilderness Area, which would be addressed in an amendment to the High Peaks Wilderness Area UMP.
 The current parking lot will be retained to reduce the amount of pedestrian traffic crossing State Route 3.
 Parking could then be limited to those cars that fit in the parking lots.
 This would satisfy public use and set a limit on the number of vehicles that can use the site.